Home Point Capital, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

 Investors with losses are encouraged to contact the firm before August 20, 2021; click here to submit trade information

-LOS ANGELES, June 22, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Home Point Capital, Inc.(NASDAQ:HMPT) investors that acquired shares in relation to it's January 21, 2021 initial public offering.
+LOS ANGELES, June 28, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Home Point Capital, Inc.(NASDAQ:HMPT) investors that acquired shares in relation to its January 21, 2021 initial public offering.
 Investors have until August 20, 2021 to seek an active role in this litigation.

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.